The yet-to-be-launched Huh meme token hopes to be the next big altcoin, having signed up 3000 influencers to promote it

 After receiving all the negative publicity, the creators of the project seemed to be rattled.
 In order to reassure hopeful investors, they made sure to clarify on their website that the project was indeed genuine.

 “HUH Token is not a scam.
 The HUH team is led by an experienced and transparent team.
-The project is still in its early phase yet has a lot of exciting use cases and developments in the pipeline,”the new website claims.
+The project is still in its early phase yet has a lot of exciting use cases and developments in the pipeline,”

 To get more clarity, we tried contacting the project via email, hoping to receive a comment on some of the allegations.
 We did not receive a reply at the time of writing.
 However, we were able to get a quick response on the project’s official Telegram group.